xXNinjaKingXx/ClassiCube-Extra-Commands-Plugins/Plugins/README.md

-# Welcome to my repository for MCGalaxy tools!
+# Welcome to my repository for MCGalaxy Plugins!
 Here you will find the source of my public plugins and commands, free to use however you please.